 - Human blood, blood products and other bodily fluids

 - Human pathological or anatomical waste consisting of tissues and body parts

 - Contaminated research animals and bedding

 Non-household generators of infectious waste must develop and implement an on-site infectious waste management plan appropriate for their particular facility.
 While there are no storage time limits for generators of infectious waste, the waste does need to be stored in a manner that prevents the release of the waste and to prevent nuisance conditions.
 Spills of infectious waste must be cleaned up in accordance with the site-specific infectious waste management plan.

 Disposal of Unwanted Pharmaceuticals

 When pharmaceuticals in a medical facility are expired or no longer wanted you must take special steps to ensure they are properly disposed of.
 Simply disposing of medication down a drain can put drug substances into the water supply unnecessarily which can cause problems for the environment.
-The municipal sewage treatment plants are not designed to effectively destroy these substances.
-Those medications can pass through to Colorado’s steams, rivers and lakes and potentially to downstream water users.
+Municipal sewage treatment plants are not designed to effectively destroy these substances.
+Those medications can pass through to Colorado’s streams, rivers, and lakes and potentially to downstream water users.
 Waste medications disposed of in a municipal landfill have the potential to reach groundwater.
 In addition, proper disposal of unwanted medications prevents the drugs from ending up in the wrong hands or in a situation where they can be abused.